ia-satma/Webpage-Von-Wobeser/replit.md

 ## Overview

 This is a corporate website for Von Wobeser y Sierra, a leading law firm in Mexico, showcasing their new office location in Polanco, Mexico City.
 The application is built as a single-page website with multiple sections including news, office vision, statistics, image galleries, and location information.
-The site features bilingual support (Spanish/English) and follows a professional, sophisticated design aesthetic inspired by premium law firm websites.
+The site features comprehensive multi-language support (10 languages with AI-powered legal translation), dark mode, and follows a professional, sophisticated design aesthetic inspired by premium law firm websites.

 ## User Preferences